 How to restore the vocal cord after surgery.
-Low-trauma surgery on the vocal cords will restore your voice and self-confidence.
-Restoring the baby's voice
+Low-traumatic surgery on the vocal cords will restore your voice and self-confidence.
+Restoring a baby's voice

-Loss of voice in a person can occur for completely different reasons - as a result of overstrain of the vocal cords, after nervous shocks, with a cold, after surgery, and even as a result of smoking.
+Loss of voice in a person can occur due to absolutely various reasons– as a result of overstrain of the vocal cords, after nervous shocks, with a cold, after surgery and even as a result of smoking.

-Of course, a voice and the ability to speak is an important necessity for any person, not to mention people whose professions are completely related to speech.
-That is why many people, from time to time, have the question of how to quickly restore their voice?
+Of course, a voice and the ability to speak are an important necessity for any person, not to mention people whose professions are entirely related to speech.
+That's why many people from time to time have the question of how to quickly restore their voice?
 Let's talk about this in our article.

 How to restore your voice after a cold

-During illness, irritated and inflamed ligaments need peace, which is why doctors advise during this period to be silent as much as possible;
+Irritated and inflamed ligaments need rest during illness, which is why doctors advise staying silent as much as possible during this period;

-Perform regular inhalations based on essential oil solutions.
-Eucalyptus oil quickly helps to restore the voice, which also strengthens the ligaments;
+Carry out regular inhalations based on solutions essential oils.
+Eucalyptus oil quickly helps restore your voice, which also strengthens the ligaments;

 How to restore your voice after surgery

-People who have lost their voice after undergoing surgery on the vocal cords, larynx and thyroid gland can also recover their ability to speak rather quickly.
-Although, of course, conventional medicines and folk remedies are powerless here.
-If you lose your voice after surgery, you need to:
+People who have lost their voice after undergoing surgeries vocal cords, larynx and thyroid gland can also quickly restore the ability to speak.
+Although, of course, ordinary medical supplies And folk remedies are powerless here.
+If you lose your voice after surgery, you should:

 Undergo laryngoplasty.
-This procedure is carried out by injecting a special filler into the vocal cords with a syringe.
-Naturally, it is performed under local anesthesia, but does not provide for incisions in soft tissues and skin.
-This procedure allows patients to quickly return to their natural voice;
+This procedure is carried out by introducing a special filler into the vocal cords with a syringe.
+Naturally, it is performed under local anesthesia, but soft tissue incisions and skin does not provide.
+This procedure allows patients to quickly return their natural voice;

 You can do phonoplasty.
-This method of voice restoration after operations is rather complicated, because it involves surgical shortening of the vocal cords;
+This method voice restoration after surgery is quite difficult, because it involves surgical shortening of the vocal cords;

-So, do not despair, there is always a way out!
+So, don’t despair, there is always a way out!

 How to restore your voice after smoking

 And now about smoking, which, as you know, has a detrimental effect on all human organs, including the vocal cords and larynx.
-It is not as easy and quick to restore your voice after smoking as during a cold.
+Restoring your voice after smoking is not as easy or quick as during a cold.

-As a rule, this is due to the physiological structure of the vocal cords and pharynx of smokers.
-To speed up this process, you need to carry out a number of procedures to cleanse the bronchi from nicotine mucus.
-To do this, you need:
+Typically this is due to physiological structure vocal cords and throats of smokers.
+To speed up this process, you need to carry out a series of procedures to cleanse the bronchi of nicotine mucus.
+To do this you need:

-Operations carried out in the neck area sometimes result in injury to the laryngeal nerve, which leads to paralysis of one or both sides of the larynx.
-This paralysis is called neuropathic paresis, which results in 3-9% of thyroid surgeries.
-This paralysis is temporary and after treatment the voice is restored after 3-12 months.
+Surgeries performed in the neck area sometimes result in injury to the laryngeal nerve, which leads to paralysis of one or both sides of the larynx.
+This paralysis is called neuropathic paresis, which ends in 3-9% of surgical interventions to remove thyroid gland.
+This paralysis is temporary and after treatment the voice is restored in 3-12 months.

 More about paresis

-Part of the respiratory system - the larynx - is involved in the movement of air and the formation of the voice.
-Sound formation is performed by three muscle groups that stretch and relax the vocal cords.
+Part respiratory system– larynx – participates in the movement of air and the formation of voice.
+Sound production is performed by three muscle groups that tighten and relax the vocal cords.

-Laryngeal paresis after removal of the thyroid gland causes a weakening of the motor work of the muscles of the vocal cord, disrupting breathing and voice formation.
-Decreases the strength and amplitude of movement of the vocal cords.
-Laryngeal paralysis, after surgery, is more common in women.
+Paresis of the larynx after removal of the thyroid gland causes a weakening of the motor work of the vocal cord muscles, disrupting breathing and voice formation.
+The strength and amplitude of movement of the vocal cords decreases.
+Laryngeal paralysis after surgery is more common in women.

 Paresis occurs on one or both sides.
-If, after thyroid surgery, the voice disappears and there is a suspicion of paresis, this is a reason to contact an ENT doctor and a neurologist, they will prescribe an examination and treatment.
+If after surgery on the thyroid gland your voice has disappeared and there is a suspicion of paresis, this is a reason to contact an ENT doctor and a neurologist, they will prescribe an examination and treatment.

 Unilateral paralysis: